luapower/website/www/md/cosmin.md

 I learned to program in 5^th^ grade on a Z80, and later on on a 486.
 I got my first paying job when I was 17 when I wrote an online shop in php.

-I code mostly in Lua, Python, C and Javascript, and sometimes in Java, C++, C# and ObjC.
+I code mostly in Lua, Python, C, Javascript and Terra.

 In the past I did a lot of Delphi in smokey apartment-sized companies and then more Delphi in mall-sized corporations with a one-hour commute